saojs/sao/docs/README.md

 }
 ```

-Template files supports [ejs](https://ejs.co) template engine, and the anwers we retrieved will be available here as local variable.
+Template files supports [ejs](https://ejs.co) template engine, and the answers we retrieved will be available here as local variable.

 ### Prompts